gear-foundation/gear-wiki/docs/examples/escrow.md

 ```rust
 fn create(&mut self, buyer: ActorId, seller: ActorId, amount: u128)
 ```
-Creates one escrow account and replies with its ID.
+Creates one escrow wallet and replies with its ID.

 Requirements:
-* `msg::source()` must be a buyer or seller for the account.
+* `msg::source()` must be a buyer or seller for this wallet.

 Arguments:
 * `buyer`: a buyer.